MemeMachineBot/MemeMachine/COMMANDS.md

 >dab `Shows a person dabbing`

->Profile `Shows the person you tag's profile picture`
+>avatar `Shows the person you tag's profile picture`

 >yt `Allows you to search youtube`